Licensing criteria for centre-based ECE services

 Bleach as a Disinfectant

-Regional Public Health recommends ECE Centres use bleach as a disinfectant as recent outbreaks of diseases caused by mirco-organisms (germs) such as giardia, cryptosporidium and salmonella.
+Regional Public Health recommends ECE Centres use bleach as a disinfectant as recent outbreaks of diseases caused by micro-organisms (germs) such as giardia, cryptosporidium and salmonella.
 Many of these germs are resistant to most disinfectants.

 Bleaches contain sodium hypochlorite, the chemical which kills bacteria and viruses.
 The Ministry of Health recommends that ECE services will need to use a disinfectant that has at least 2% hypochlorite.
 Supermarket bleach is labelled between 2-5% sodium hypochlorite.